Diego-Llanes/resume/cv.typ

 #sectionsep
 #section("Publications")
+#let pub_spacing = -0.5em
 #project(
+  title: [Global Change Analysis Model Emulation],
+  date: [Winter 2025],
+  description: [
+    Developed an emulator for the Global Change Analysis Model and designed a methodology using deep reinforcement learning to suggest training points that increase model generalization during online training.
+    #v(pub_spacing)
+    #emph()[This work is to be submitted in early Winter 2025 for ICLR 2025.]
+  ],
+)

+#project(
   title: [STARS: Sensor-agnostic Transformer Architecture for Remote Sensing],
   date: [Summer 2024],
   description: [
     Created a hyperspectral foundation model for generating low-dimensional latent representations of light information, enabling efficient downstream prediction tasks in computer vision.
+    #v(pub_spacing)
-  This work was presented at #link("https://arxiv.org/abs/2411.05714")[IEEE Whispers 2024 conference].
+    #emph()[This work was presented at #link("https://arxiv.org/abs/2411.05714")[IEEE Whispers 2024 conference].]
   ],
 )

 #project(
   title: [TRONN BEM: Tractable, Reliable, and Operational Neural Networks for Buildings Energy Management.],
   date: [Winter 2024],
   description: [
+    Benchmarked the use of Differentiable Predictive Control against traditional deep reinforcement learning algorithms for the control of non-linear dynamical systems.
+    #v(pub_spacing)
-    Benchmarked the use of Differentiable Predictive Control against traditional Deep Reinforcement Learning algorithms for the control of non-linear dynamical systems.
-The manuscript for this work is in progress and is planned to be submitted to a control conference early Winter 2025.
+    #emph()[The manuscript for this work is in progress and is to be submitted to a control conference early Winter 2025.]
   ],
 )